Gary S. May: UC Davis

-The University of California Board of Regents confirmed Gary S. May as UC Davis chancellor on Feb.
+The University of California Board of Regents confirmed May as UC Davis chancellor on Feb.
 23, 2017.
-He officially started his post on Aug.
-1, 2017.
-He leads the most comprehensive campus in the University of California system, with four colleges and six professional schools.
-UC Davis enrolls just over 40,000 students, brings in more than $1 billion annually in sponsored research and contributes $12 billion annually to California’s economy.

-In 2018, Chancellor May established task forces on food insecurity, housing and health care and established the Office of Diversity, Equity and Inclusion in Feb.
-2019.
+In 2018, May established task forces on food insecurity, housing and health care and established the Office of Diversity, Equity and Inclusion in February 2019.

-Along with campus leaders and civic officials from the city of Davis and Yolo County, Chancellor May helped lead the Healthy Davis Together initiative.
-The effort launched in November 2020 and included free saliva-based testing for COVID-19 that was open to the UC Davis community and residents of Yolo County.
-Samples were processed at the UC Davis Genome Center.
-An evaluation of the program by Mathematica found that COVID-19 case counts were reduced by 60 percent in the city of Davis.
+Along with campus leaders and civic officials from Davis and Yolo County, He helped launch the Healthy Davis Together initiative, in November 2020 and included free saliva-based testing for COVID-19 open to the UC Davis community and residents of Yolo County.
+A Mathematica evaluation of the program reported that case counts were reduced by 60 percent in Davis.

-Throughout his career, he has championed diversity and mentorship in both higher education and the workplace, providing support to minority educational organizations and underrepresented groups.
-He developed nationally recognized programs to attract, mentor and retain underrepresented groups in the STEM fields of science, technology, engineering and math.
-In 2023, May partnered with his mentor to establish the "Professor Emeritus Augustine O. Esogbue and Chancellor Gary May Endowed Award in Engineering Diversity" at UC Davis.
+Throughout his career, he has championed diversity and mentorship in higher education and the workplace, providing support to minority educational organizations and underrepresented groups.
+He developed nationally recognized programs to attract, mentor and retain underrepresented groups in STEM fields, May partnered with his mentor to establish the "Professor Emeritus Augustine O. Esogbue and Chancellor Gary May Endowed Award in Engineering Diversity".

-Under his leadership, UC Davis has risen in national and global rankings including number one in the nation for Veterinary Medicine and Agriculture and Forestry and ranks second in the world, according to QS rankings.
-Davis is ranked in the top 10 public universities in the nation according to U.S. News and World Report.
-Also, The Wall Street Journal/College Pulse named UC Davis #3 among public schools in their 2025 ranking of the best colleges in the United States.
+Under his leadership, UC Davis has risen in national and global rankings reaching number one in the US and second in the world for Veterinary Medicine and Agriculture and Forestry, according to QS rankings in 2022.
+Davis ranked in the top 10 public universities in the nation according to U.S. News & World Report in 2017.
+Also, The Wall Street Journal/College Pulse named UC Davis #3 among public schools in their 2025 ranking of US colleges.